-When a captures an image, the sensor is the element that converts the received light into electrical or digital signals.
+When a camera captures an image, the sensor is the element that converts the received light into electrical or digital signals.

 After this conversion to signals, the camera’s main processor can work and enhance the image before sending it for recording or live viewing on a monitor.